BTankut/politerm-orchestrator/README.md

 ## 🔄 How It Works

-1. **Initialization**: Two AI CLI tools are started in separate tmux panes
+1. **Initialization**: Two AI CLI tools are started as either split panes in one tmux window or as dedicated tmux sessions (default)
 2. **Role Assignment**: Each AI receives a "primer" explaining its role
 3. **Task Submission**: User provides a task through the orchestrator
 4. **Planning Phase**: PLANNER creates a detailed strategy